top of page

 If you are struggling with your energy bills, don't bury your head in the sand (Yup, I've been there, and it's not good for your wallet or your mental health), and get in contact with a dedicated energy helpline for those people who can't afford their bill, Simply Energy Advice is a decent one, and they offer impartial advice, plus their website gives extra information on schemes such as Winter Fuel Payments, Warm Home Discount and Cold Weather Payments, plus info on grants and other helpful advice.

-For general debt related advice, organisations such as Citizens Advice, Stepchange, National Debt Line and Christians Against Poverty all give good advice, but what I would say is to explore all your options before agreeing to set up an IVA or Bankruptcy petition as they have long-reaching implications and should always be an absolute last resort, (And yes I know as I've previously had to file for bankruptcy, and four years on, I'm still dealing with the financial repercussions, which is a blog post that I need to write soon!)
+For general debt related advice, organisations such as Citizens Advice, Stepchange, National Debt Line and Christians Against Poverty all give good advice, but what I would say is to explore all your options before agreeing to set up an IVA or Bankruptcy petition as they have long-reaching implications and should always be an absolute last resort, (And yes I know as I've previously had to file for bankruptcy, and years on, I'm still dealing with the financial repercussions, which is a blog post that I need to write soon!)